eProsima/Shapes-Demo-Docs/docs/troubleshooting/troubleshooting.rst

 This document compiles the known compatibility issues with other Shapes Demo implementations and the possible solutions.

-Two instances in the same computer
+Two instances in the same machine
 ----------------------------------

-When using eProsima Shapes Demo and RTI Shapes Demo in the same computer the file *<Shapes Demo installation directory>/resource/xml/RTI_SHAPES_DEMO_QOS_PROFILES.xml* needs to be modified to force RTI to only use UDPv4 as transport.
+When using eProsima Shapes Demo and RTI Shapes Demo in the same machine, the file *<Shapes Demo installation directory>/resource/xml/RTI_SHAPES_DEMO_QOS_PROFILES.xml* needs to be modified to force RTI to use the UDPv4 transport protocol only.
-For this purpose, it is necessary to write the following lines inside the ``<qos_profile>`` element of the RTI_Shapes_Lib::Shapes_Default_Profile.
+This can be done writing the following lines inside the ``<qos_profile>`` element of the RTI_Shapes_Lib::Shapes_Default_Profile.

 .. code-block:: xml